mendix/cf-mendix-buildpack/README.md

 Possible values are `ALL`, `NONE` or a comma separated list of the scheduled events that you would like to enable.
 For example: `ModuleA.ScheduledEvent,ModuleB.OtherScheduledEvent`

+When scaling to multiple instances, the scheduled events that are enabled via the settings above will only be executed on instance `0`.
+The other instances will not execute scheduled events at all.

 ### Configuring External Filestore